-Do Cars in Oregon Need Conventional or Synthetic Oil?
+Do Cars in Oregon Need Basic or Synthetic Oil?

-“Do you recommend synthetic or conventional oil?”
+“Do you recommend synthetic or basic oil?”
 That’s one of the most common questions Oregon drivers ask when they visit our Scappoose or Springfield location.
-In this article, we’ll look at the differences between synthetic and conventional oils.
+In this article, we’ll look at the differences between synthetic and basic oils.
 Then we’ll talk about which is recommended for drivers in Oregon.

 What’s the Point of Motor Oil?